 (This post may contain affiliate links.
 Read my full disclosure here. )

 1.)
 Don’t buy too many toys.

 In his book, Making the Terrible Twos Terrific, family psychologist John Rosemond says, “Too many toys smother a child’s ability to make choices and be creative.
-You can help develop your child’s imagination and resourcefulness (the ability to do a lot with a little) by not buying him a lot.
+You can help develop your child’s imagination and resourcefulness (the ability to do a lot with a little one) by not buying him a lot.
 Where toys are concerned, less is definitely more.”